-Grooms who are actively involved in wedding planning are finding that it can be a lot of fun and a great way to tackle one of the first big challenges of your lives together as a married couple.
+Grooms who are actively involved in wedding planning and taking up some groom responsibilities are finding that it can be a lot of fun and a great way to tackle one of the first big challenges of your lives together as a married couple.
 When couples plan their special day together, everything from color schemes and menus to wedding invitations and flowers becomes an expression of both of you and your love for each other.

 There is certainly plenty for you as a couple to do together, but splitting up some tasks will ensure that your partner doesn’t become overwhelmed, making the months leading up to the big day exciting and fun as opposed to stressful and hectic.

 Many couples find that splitting up tasks from the beginning is the best way to tackle a “to do” list.
 A checklist and setting simple deadlines can also help and often sets the stage for a smooth and productive planning period.
 This way both bride and groom know what the expectations are and can work as a team every step of the way.

 Traditionally, his duties have included some of the reception arrangements, mapping out the transportation logistics, selecting gifts for his groomsmen, and planning the honeymoon and bachelor party.
 But these duties are definitely not set in stone.
 Couples these days are sharing tasks in whatever way works best for them.
 Of course, some tasks may be better suited for the groom and some for the bride, depending on their strengths and personalities.
 So take the time to consider each of your likes and dislikes and where you think you are best suited to pitch in.